+In addition to historical fact, this Annual Report contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
+These forward-looking statements are subject to risks and uncertainties, and include information about possible or assumed future results of our business, financial condition, results of operations, liquidity, plans and objectives.
+In some cases you can identify forward-looking statements by terminology such as "may," "will," "could," "would," "should," "expects," "plans," "anticipates," "believes," "intends," "estimates," "predicts," "potential," or "continue" or the negative of these terms or other comparable terminology.
+These forward-looking statements include, but are not limited to, statements concerning the following:

-Some of the statements contained in this Annual Report on Form 20-F are forward-looking statements that involve risks and uncertainties.
-The statements contained in this Annual Report on Form 20-F that are not purely historical are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, including, without limitation, statements regarding: our expectations for our business, trends related to our business and the markets in which we operate and into which we sell products; future amounts and sources of our revenue; our future costs and expenses; the adequacy of our capital resources; our expectations with respect to share repurchases by us and dividend payments by us; our ongoing relationships with our current and future customers and channel partners; and our other expectations, beliefs, intentions and strategies.
-In some cases, you can identify forward-looking statements by terminology, such as "may," "will," "could," "should," "expects," "plans," "anticipates," "believes," "intends," "estimates," "predicts," "potential," or "continue" or the negative of these terms or other comparable terminology.
-These statements are subject to known and unknown risks, uncertainties and other factors, which may cause our actual results to differ materially from those implied by the forward-looking statements.
-Many of these risks, uncertainties and assumptions are described in the risk factors set forth in "Item 3 - Key Information - Risk Factors" and elsewhere in this Annual Report on Form 20-F. All forward-looking statements included in this Annual Report on Form 20-F, are based on information available to us on the date of the filing.
-We undertake no obligation to update or revise any of the forward-looking statements after the date of the filing, except as required by applicable law.
+- our expectations for our business, trends related to our business and the markets in which we operate and into which we sell products; - the effects of increased competition in our market; - our ability to timely and effectively scale and adapt our existing technology and infrastructure to meet current and future market demands; - our ability to develop or acquire new and more technologically advanced products, and to successfully commercialize these products; - our ability to protect our proprietary technology and intellectual property; - our ability to increase adoption of our products and to maintain or increase our market share; - our ability to maintain our growth; - future amounts and sources of our revenue; - our future costs and expenses; - the adequacy of our capital resources; - our expectations with respect to share repurchases by us and dividend payments by us; - our ongoing relationships with our current and future customers and channel partners, suppliers, contract manufacturers and distributors; and - our other expectations, beliefs, intentions and strategies.

+These statements are subject to known and unknown risks, uncertainties and other factors, which are difficult to predict and which may cause our actual results to differ materially and adversely from those implied by the forward-looking statements.
+Many of these risks, uncertainties and assumptions are described in the risk factors set forth in "Item 3 - Key Information - Risk Factors" and elsewhere in this Annual Report.
+All forward-looking statements included in this Annual Report are based on information available to us on the date of the filing.
+While we may elect to update forward-looking statements in the future, we specifically disclaim any obligation to update or revise any of the forward-looking statements after the date of the filing, except as required by applicable law.